 30 October 2019.
-More than 7,750 UNE standards are related to the construction sector, which represents 23.4% of the overall catalogue of standards of the Spanish Association for Standardisation-UNE.
-This has been announced by the Spanish standardisation body in its communication campaign Firm stepswith a view to highlighting the benefits of technical standards for the economic, business and consumer sectors.
+7,750 UNE standards are related to the electrical industry, which represents 23.4% of the overall catalogue of standards of the Spanish Association for Standardization, UNE.
+The Spanish standards body has launched its Firm Steps campaign with the aim of highlighting the benefits of technical standards for the economic, business and consumer sectors.

 In addition, standards help manufacturers and distributors of electrical products to comply with the legislation and guarantee their safety, quality and functionality, establishing common rules of the game.

 Standards are the key for companies in the electricity sector to access exportation; 90% of the standards related to this sector are European, while 75% are also international, thus facilitating internationalisation and trade for Spanish companies.
 UNE promotes the business climate of Spanish companies in the countries of destination of their exports, supporting the Action Plan for the Internationalisation of the Spanish economy.

 Thanks to the standardisation drawn up by UNE, together with the main actors, transparent and global markets are being constructed, eliminating technical barriers to trade.
 This Association is the voice for Spanish companies before global forums where the key standards that enable them to compete are created.

 Technical standards benefit organizations financially, and account for up to 5% of their revenue in sales, while reducing business costs by 7%.
 Standards now represent 1% of the GDP in Spain.